By: Marilyn L. Davis

 While I’m trying to play fair and deliver, I realize I have 15 seconds to get you to read this.
 Talk about pressure.

 I know, you’ve already started scrolling because you’re like the rest of us; we scroll to see if there is anything we can use, the information we want, need or are interested in today.
 Stay with me, and see if this doesn’t help your SEO, bounce rate, and presentation when you use subheadings.

 The Four Best Reasons to Use Subheadings

-- We’re up there with goldfish when it comes to attention span – about 8 seconds.
+- We’re up there with goldfish when it comes to attention span – and it’s getting shorter.